Meet the African models breaking barriers

 Story highlights

-- 25% of models used in Spring 2017 fashion shows were non-white, the highest recorded
+- 25% of models used in Spring/Summer 2017 fashion shows were non-white, the highest recorded

 - Getting booked as a black woman is still a challenge say emerging models